Gluten-Free Ham and Cheese Sliders

 • Ham: Deli ham is perfect and fuss-free.
 You can ask your local deli counter to slice up your favorite variety of ham (regular, smoked, black forest, etc.) into thin slices for folding into your Hawaiian sliders.

-The ingredients for gluten-free ham and cheese sliders.
+The ingredients for gluten-free ham and cheese sliders with text labels.

-How to Make Hawaiian Ham and Cheese Sliders
+How to Make Hawaiian Ham and Swiss Sliders

 You only need one pan to bake a crowd-sized batch of these cheesy Hawaiian sliders.
 They come together easily in just a few steps:

-• Assemble: To build your sliders, first, place a quarter-slice of Swiss cheese onto each roll, then fold two slices of ham over top.
-Top this with additional whole slices of cheese, forming a single layer across the sliders (see photo).
+• Assemble the sliders.
+To build your sliders, first, layer the Swiss cheese onto each roll, and add the ham, then a second layer of cheese, forming a single layer across the sliders (see photo).
 Finally, place the tops of the rolls over the cheese.

-• Add the Topping: Next, whisk together melted butter with poppy seeds, Dijon mustard, Worchestershire sauce, and a pinch of onion powder.
-Brush this savory glaze all over the tops of the sliders.
+• Add the topping.
+Next, whisk together melted butter with poppy seeds, Dijon mustard, Worcestershire sauce, and onion powder.
+Brush over the tops of the sliders.
 After, cover the pan with foil and leave the topping to soak in for a bit.
-Doing so gives these ham and cheese sliders a new level of moisture and flavor – don’t skip this part!

 Can Sliders Be Prepared Ahead of Time?